Donut Holes

 Why I love this recipe

-Ingredients needed
+Key Ingredients

 - Self rising flour.
 Make a batch of my homemade self rising flour before starting the donut holes.
-It’s a simple mix of flour, baking powder, and salt, that you can keep in your cupboard at all times.
+It’s a simple mix of flour, baking powder, and salt that you can keep in your cupboard at all times.

-Flavor variations
+Recipe variations

 You can make the donut holes of your dreams by experimenting with the flavors in the dough and the decorations.
 Here are some ideas to get you started: